 There’s been a lot written recently on the propensity of writers to kill off lesbian characters, so I won’t rehash all those grim statistics and depressing examples.
-I will suffice it to warn you that if you see a lesbian on TV or in a movie, you will probably want to consider not getting too attached.
+I will suffice it to warn you that if you see a Lesbian (even a purported one) on TV or in a movie, you will probably want to consider not getting too attached.
 You’ll thank me later.

-lesbian” will end up with a man (Note: she clearly wasn’t really a lesbian then, huh?!?).
-Or, the lesbian may end up in prison, end up alone (when she doesn’t want to be), end up on-the-run, or end up trapped in some kind of weird alternate universe.
-Or, lesbian relationships are often portrayed as drama-fests of cheating, lying, screaming, and conniving.
+esbian” will end up with a man (Note: she clearly wasn’t really a Lesbian then, huh?!?).
+Or, the Lesbian may end up in prison, end up alone (when she doesn’t want to be), end up on-the-run, or end up trapped in some kind of weird alternate universe.
+Or, Lesbian relationships are often portrayed as drama-fests of cheating, lying, screaming, and conniving.

-Alternatively, some shows tease lesbians with subtext and hints of flirtation, but never actually deliver an up-front lesbian relationship to the incredibly loyal lesbian fans who are still buying their merchandise and showing up for their conventions over a decade after the show is over.
+Alternatively, some shows tease Lesbians with “subtext” and hints of flirtation, but never actually deliver an up-front and honest Lesbian relationship to the incredibly loyal Lesbian fans who are still buying their merchandise and showing up for their conventions over a decade after the show is over.
 Sadly, the reason for this cowardly tendency is usually to keep the possibility of a heterosexual-relationship-storyline open…because we wouldn’t want to disappoint the straight folks, who only have approximately 5,479,032,865,321,123 of their own love stories to fall back on, now would we?
 No, that just wouldn’t do at all.

 It is time that we open our eyes and stop settling for less than we deserve.
 We need to attack this problem with our money, our time, and our attention.
 Lesbians need to stop gobbling down the putrid scraps that have been carelessly and thoughtlessly tossed at us.
 We need to stop wasting our breath protesting our angst to the very people who screwed us over (because, if they cared, it would never have happened to begin with).